'Crazy' Kenyan grannies use tricks to save themselves from rape

 "He wants to sleep with me!
 He's younger than my son," she said as a dozen elderly women, sitting on wooden benches around her, laugh raucously.

-Across Nairobi, more than 200 elderly women, aged up to 105, are learning self defense to protect themselves against rape, which is widespread in Kenya, particularly in its slums.
+Across Nairobi, more than 200 elderly women, aged up to 105, are learning self defence to protect themselves against rape, which is widespread in Kenya, particularly in its slums.

-Research by the charity Ujamaa, which runs the self defense program, shows that one in four women in Korogocho experience sexual assault.
+Research by the charity Ujamaa, which runs the self defence programme, shows that one in four women in Korogocho experience sexual assault.

 The 'cucus' or grandmas in the local Kikuyu language, learn how to poke assailants in the eyes, whack them in the groin with a walking stick or break their noses with the palm of a hand.